Promote health. Prevent disease.

 UToledo public health graduates are making the world a healthier place.

 Students majoring in public health at The University of Toledo study how to create programs that promote health and prevent disease.
 Their goal: to improve the quality of life for people in communities all over the world.

-UToledo's public health program explores critical health issues, such as:
+UToledo's public health program is housed within the College of Health and Human Services in the School of Population Health and explores critical health issues, such as:

 UToledo’s focus is hands-on practice.
 Public health undergraduates:

 Public health is a competitive field.
 UToledo students have to pass rigorous, basic science courses.

 UToledo’s public health program is designed to prepare students to work in:

 UToledo public health graduates have been accepted into: